RyanGA09/DicodingClass-BelajarMembuatFrontEndWebuntukPemula/README.md

 # Dicoding Class (Belajar Membuat FrontEnd Web untuk Pemula)

-This code practice for Dicoding Class about "Belajar Membuat FrontEnd Web untuk Pemula"
+This is a codes practices for Dicoding Class about "Belajar Membuat FrontEnd Web untuk Pemula"